![]() |

 when my retarded cousin

-took us in to Gavle, the big city,
+took us in to Gavle, the big

 and we slid around